 Semi-permanent makeup is a cosmetic technique where coloured pigment is applied to the dermal layer of your skin.
 The result is long lasting colour that resembles lightly applied makeup.
-This procedure is also known as permanent makeup, micropigmentation, SPMU or makeup tattooing.
+This procedure is also known as permanent makeup, micropigmentation, SPMU, PMU, Semi permanent makeup and cosmetic tattooing.
 Microblading however is a technique using a manual blade to create a fine incision in the skin and then pigment is implanted.

 Most of my clients were surprised to find that there was not much pain, a few said it was a little painful at times.
 Everyone has a different level of pain so please don’t judge yourself on others.
-I will use anaesthetic creams during all stages of treatment to keep discomfort to a minimum.
 Whilst the semi-permanent makeup application is a form of tattooing, it's not as painful as this method.
 Most people describe the feeling as a scratching sensation with slight vibration.
 Throughout the procedure I will make sure you feel as comfortable as possible.

 After the first treatment the colour will look darker by 30-50%.
 This is to be expected and softens between 4-7 days.
 The treated areas might also appear dry and flaky after around 2 days but this won't be too noticeable.
 Again, this is normal as is a slight swelling directly after the procedure.
 During the healing process you might even notice the makeup tones fade quite considerably but this is temporary.
 After 4-6 weeks the true colour and result will take on its more permanent appearance.
 That's why a second appointment is made once everything has settled down and I can complete any areas that need balancing out or retouching.
 I can provide pictures of what to expect during this process for your reference.

 Semi-permanent makeup treatment is suitable for most women (and men).
 There are some exceptions however.
-Women with very oily skin or enlarged pores might find the procedure will be ineffective.
+Women with very oily skin or enlarged pores might find the procedure will be ineffective, tis is mainly for microblading.
 Certain medical conditions also prevent treatment being allowed.
 During the initial consultation, all these factors will be discussed and you'll be assessed for your suitability.

 For the length of time semi-permanent makeup lasts, it's a very reasonable investment.
 The treatment process is roughly a 6 hour process in total.
 Hence the higher cost of treatment.